 BlueHost is not exactly on the cutting edge of performance, yet they continue to rank among the best providers in this aspect.
 They have maintained an average uptime of 99.93% uptime, which happens to reflect a large outage that occurred back in August 2017.
 As this can ultimately occur to any provider at any time, we can’t fault them for one poor showing, where they have otherwise managed to achieve nearly 100% uptime since that point.
 Considering the absolute magnitude of their business, they have managed to fair quite well in the reliability department.

 As for website performance, BlueHost does bode quite well against the competition.
-They average an impressive 3.08 seconds on page speeds, with an all time best of just a mere 0.30 seconds.
-Certain optimizations such as browser caching could improve their results even further, however their websites perform remarkably well under current conditions.
-Considering their more conservative approach to infrastructure, BlueHost websites are absolutely blazing fast, delivering your content to visitors with split second page speeds.
+They average an impressive 3.08 seconds on page speeds, with an all-time best of just a mere 0.30 seconds.
+Certain optimizations such as browser caching could improve their results even further, however, their websites perform remarkably well under current conditions.
+Considering their more conservative approach to infrastructure, BlueHost websites are absolutely blazing fast, delivering your content to visitors with split-second page speeds.

 Bluehost is our top pick because…

 - WordPress Hosting: As the number one content management system (CMS) in the world, WordPress powers more than 25% of all websites.
-BlueHost has long since been recognized as the premiere choice for hosting this software and with good reason.
+BlueHost has long since been recognized as the premier choice for hosting this software and with good reason.
 Their team consists of WordPress developers, contributors and experts that are intimately familiar with the platform, even contributing to the code base.

 - Customer Service: With more than 750 personnel, you can quickly reach a trained representative any time of the day.
 They have true 24/7 support via phone, live chat, e-mail or the support desk (ticketing system).